frontity/woocommerce-proof-of-concept/packages/woocommerce-theme/README.md

     theme: {
       menu: [
         ["Home", "/"],
-        ["Nature", "/category/nature/"],
-        ["Travel", "/category/travel/"],
-        ["Japan", "/tag/japan/"],
-        ["About Us", "/about-us/"]
+        ["Shop", "/shop/"],
       ],
       featured: {
         showOnList: true,
         showOnPost: true
+      },
+      autoPrefetch: "in-view"
     }
   }
-  }
 },
 ```

 This theme doesn't include any new option apart from the original `mars-theme` options.
+It adds both the Cart and the Checkout to the menu.

 ## Feature Discussions